Unbound Jasper String Quartet

-Philadelphia's Jasper String Quartet released its latest album, Unbound, March 17, 2017 on New Amsterdam Records in partnership with Sono Luminus.
+Unbound is from Philadelphia's Jasper String Quartet, released in partnership with Sono Luminus.
 This is the “sonically delightful and expressively compelling” (The Strad) and "powerful" (The New York Times) ensemble’s fourth album, featuring never-before-recorded works by Donnacha Dennehy, Annie Gosfield, Judd Greenstein, Ted Hearne, David Lang, Missy Mazzoli, and Caroline Shaw, as well as its first album released beyond the Sono Luminus imprint.
 The release of Unbound also marks the first co-release between New Amsterdam Records and Sono Luminus.

 Described as “among the top young string quartets now working the chamber-music circuit worldwide” (The Log Journal), The Jasper String Quartet has spent a decade performing premier works old and new at top concert halls around the world, but for the creation of Unbound, they looked close to home for inspiration.
 With an equal mix of men and women, the members of the Quartet sought to create an album that represents themselves and their community.
 Using Judd Greenstein’s “pop-style rhythmic fury” (The New York Times) “Four on the Floor” as a centerpiece — a virtuosic, dynamic piece that requires togetherness and spirit to perform — the Quartet built a collection of moving, post-genre, and technically impressive works by male and female composers close to their generation.
 An album for and reflective of right now, Unbound is unbound by convention, yet retains the performance quality expected of a traditional classically trained string quartet.
 As Gramophone writes, its a record filled with “wonderful moments and dramatic tours de force.”

 Releasing Unbound on both New Amsterdam Records and Sono Luminus is an extension of the album’s ideals.
 New Amsterdam is celebrated for its commitment to releasing expertly performed post-genre music, and Sono Luminus is praised for its meticulous recording process that pulls the best performances out of its groups.
 Unbound captures the spirit of both labels, and the spirit of the Jasper String Quartet.